Attorney Ariel Rief

-A criminal case is high-stakes.
-You're expected to make very important decisions after talking to your lawyer.
-Personally, when I talk to professionals (like my accountant or doctor), I often wish I had them recorded so I can re-listen to what they said.
-Based on that, I now offer something that no other lawyer that I know provides—explainer videos that go over points related to your case.
+Personally, when I talk to professionals (like an accountant or doctor), I often wish I had the conversation recorded so I can re-listen to what said to understand better.
+Based on that, I now offer something very unique—the option to record me or have me record an explainer video that goes over points related to your case.
 That way, if you don't fully understand something, you can watch it as many times as you like, take notes, get back to me with follow-up questions, and ultimately feel as informed as possible.

 (Note: This is not a link to a video, just a screenshot of one.)